— International —

 Wahida fled Afghanistan to escape forced marriage.
 She worked for the government before the Taliban takeover.
 In 2022, while collecting her salary, a Taliban fighter demanded she marry him.
 He threatened to kill her and her brother if she refused.

-In this section, Latitudes interviews one of these female journalists who is currently living in Pakistan.
-She had to flee Afghanistan following a number of threats, especially the threat of being forced into marriage with a Taliban member aged over 60.
-In this interview, she reveals more about the struggles that girls in Afghanistan are facing.
+In this section, Latitudes interviews two of these female journalists who are currently living in Pakistan.
+She had to flee Afghanistan following many threats, especially the threat of being forced into marriage with a Taliban member aged over 60.
+In this interview, she reveals more about girls in Afghanistan.

 Starting a journalism career